baylonp/AES-S-Box-stream-Cipher/README.md

 When the in_valid signal is not raised to 1 after the signal new_msg goes low data is ignored, the module does not recognize that valid input data is available.
 As a result, it ignores the input data on in[7:0].
 In addition, since in_valid is low, the index register does not increment and remains at its current value.

+## 5 Functional verification (Testbenches)
+The testbench we designed for the AES encryption/decryption thoroughly tests both the encryption and decryption capabilities of the module.The test sequence starts with defining and initializing various signals that control and provide inputs to the module, including the clock, reset, input valid, new message, input data and the key.
+Outputs are also defined to capture the results from the module.

+The aes_enc_dec_module, defined as Device Under Test (DUT), is instantiated and connected to these signals.
+The testbench generates a clock signal that oscillates every 5 time units.
+Initially, the reset signal is asserted to initialize the module to a known state, then after 14.5 time units, it is deasserted to begin the functional mode.

+The testbench reads input values and expected output values from external test vec- tors, manually loaded into registers.The key loading process is simulated by setting the new_msg signal high and providing a specific key value.
+In our case, the key value is initalized to 0xAA.

+Once the key is loaded, the testbench enters the encryption testing phase.
+It loops through a series of input data values, providing each one to the module while asserting the in_valid signal to indicate valid data.

+After giving the module time to process each input, it checks the output against the ex- pected result.
+If the output matches the expected value, a success message is displayed;
+if not, a failure message is shown.
+This process ensures that the module correctly en- crypts the input data according to the provided key.

+The opposite happens for the Decrytpion testing phase.
+In order to prove the correctness of our model we encrypted the string hello = (68656c6c6f ) (16) using the key 0xAA and the ciphertext value returned back is c407fdf98b.

+This value is then saved in a register called encrypted_outputs and later used for decryption.
+Its decryption will be compared with the values in the input_text.txt test vector.

+We see that this process gives back the original plaintext string hello.

+Moreover, we tested the module using different keys for encrypting the same plain- text.
+As we can see, every 5 tests the key changes.
+The expected values come from the input_text_multikey.txt **test vector** for encryption and from out_text_multikey.txt for de- cryption.
+Through this test we prove that our module correctly encrypts plaintexts with different keys and correctly decrypts them.